-Qualified Health Plan (QHP) issuers are required to post justifications for any QHP rate increases to their websites.
-Below, please find the justification for the rate increase effective January 1, 2018, for the Harvard Pilgrim New Hampshire Individual QHP plans.
+Qualified Health Plan (QHP) issuers are required to post justifications for any QHP rate changes to their websites.
+Below, please find the justification for the rate decrease effective January 1, 2019 for the Harvard Pilgrim New Hampshire Individual QHP plans.

-- Another driver of the rate increase is medical trend, which is comprised of inpatient, outpatient, and physician services, as well as pharmacy costs.
-The expected medical cost trend increases include both increases in the cost of the services provided by hospitals and physician groups, and increases in the utilization of these services by our members.
+- A key driver of health insurance premium increases year over year is medical trend, which is comprised of inpatient, outpatient, and physician services as well as pharmacy costs.
+Any expected medical cost trend increases include both increases in the cost of the services provided by hospitals and physician groups and increases in the utilization of these services by our members.

-- Finally, the size of the Individual market is expected to continue to decline as the uncertainty around provisions of the ACA – and in particular the enforcement of the individual mandate – impact purchasing decisions.
-It is anticipated that continued non-enforcement of the individual mandate will result in younger, healthier members being the first to leave the market, which will result in a more expensive risk pool in 2018.
+- The size of the Individual market is expected to continue to decline as the uncertainty around provisions of the ACA and in particular the enforcement of individual mandate impact purchasing decisions.
+It is anticipated that continued non-enforcement of the individual mandate will result in younger, healthier members being the first to leave the market which will result in a more expensive risk pool in 2019.

-Harvard Pilgrim carefully monitors administrative expenses year-to-year.
-Administrative costs for Harvard Pilgrim have not increased significantly, and therefore do not factor into the overall rate increase for 2018.
+Harvard Pilgrim carefully monitors administrative expenses year to year.
+Administrative costs for Harvard Pilgrim have not increased significantly.
 Under the Affordable Care Act, at least 80% of premium must be used for medical expenses (otherwise, a rebate is paid to subscribers).
-After the 2018 rate increase, Harvard Pilgrim expects to comply with this requirement.
+After the 2019 rate decrease, Harvard Pilgrim expects to comply with this requirement.